netdata/go.d.plugin/modules/pihole/README.md

 If you want to monitor remote instance you need to set the password in the module configuration file.

-Here is an example for local and remote instance:
+Here is an example for local and remote instances:

 ```yaml
 jobs: